decaporg/decap-cms/website/content/docs/deploy-preview-links.md

 group: features
 weight: 10
 ---
 When using the editorial workflow, content editors can create and save content without publishing it to a live site.
 Deploy preview links provide a way to view live content when it has not been published, provided that you're using a continuous deployment platform to provide "deploy previews" of your unmerged content.

-**Note:** for the initial release, only the GitHub and Git Gateway (with GitHub) backends will support deploy preview links.
-Others should follow shortly.

 ## Using deploy preview links

 Deploy preview links will work without configuration when all of the following requirements are met:

-- Netlify CMS version is 2.4.0+
+* Netlify CMS version is 2.4.0+ for GitHub support and 2.10.6+ for GitLab/Bitbucket support
-- Using the GitHub backend (or Git Gateway with a GitHub repository)
-- Using editorial workflow
+* Using editorial workflow
-- Have a continuous deployment platform that builds every commit and provides statuses to your repo
+* Have a continuous deployment platform that builds every commit and provides statuses to your repo

 Any site created using one of the Deploy to Netlify options on our [starters page](../start-with-a-template) will automatically meet these criteria (barring any changes made to